What are seismic calculations?

 When determining seismic calculations, engineers consider several factors including racking manufacturer, gauge of material, strutting type and placement, type of baseplate, steel chemical composition, beam length, face size, gauge, number of endplate pins, beam placement (how many levels and at what heights from the ground level), how much weight is going on each level, and the thickness of the concrete.

-Seismic calculations are separate from but play a part in the capacity of your rack system.
+Seismic calculations are separate from but play a part in the capacity of your warehouse racking safety.

 Do I need Seismic Calculations?

 Seismic Calculations are almost always a requirement of the permit process.
 However, this is not something you can do on your own (unless, I suppose, you happen to be a seismic engineer).
 The good news is, we’re here to help.
 Our seismic engineers will prepare all the required calculations and documentation required for permitting.

 The map shows seismic activity across the United States.